-The sugar-free hot buttered rum code has been broken!
+The refined sugar-free hot buttered rum code has been broken!
 Can you guess the key?
 Spoiler alert: apple cider’s the answer!

 Let’s just address the most important question I could possibly think of right now: Have you ever drank butter?